barendgehrels/langbath/README.md

 LIX (läsbarhetsindex)       : 36.04
 ```

-It also works for Russian texts (but the language does not really matter).
+It, of course, also works for Russian texts, the language does not really matter.
 For example [Dunno on the Moon](https://en.wikipedia.org/wiki/Dunno_on_the_Moon),
 which is children or young adult literature: